Christianity in Australia: Christianity and the wider culture

 Christianity held strong influence in Australia society after British colonisation, but the influence of Christianity declined in the latter part of the 20th century.

 Marriage

+Same-sex marriage has been legal in Australia since 9 December 2017.

 The Anglican Church has said that churches are being sidelined in the wider debate on same-sex marriage.

 The ACT Attorney-General, Simon Corbell has said, in the ACT, it will be, "unlawful for those who provide goods, services and facilities in the wedding industry to discriminate against another person on the basis of their sexuality or their relationship status.
 This includes discrimination by refusing to provide or make available those goods, services or facilities."
 During the short time that same-sex marriages took place in ACT a Uniting Church minister sought and acquired permission to perform same sex marriages.

 Media

 Liberal senator Eric Abetz has said that media felt comfortable vilifying Christian politicians.
 He said that the Canberra press gallery gives "more positive coverage to politicians and policies they agreed with".